matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/block-view.md

 ### Transactions

-This section lists all the transactions that are included in this block.
-Transactions are served on a first-in-first-out basis, but in the future, we will introduce a "priority heap", which will allow for sorting the transactions.
+In this part, you can find a list of all the transactions included in this block.
+Transactions are processed in the order they are received, but we plan to introduce a "priority heap" in the future to sort transactions differently.

 | Value             | Description                                                                                                                                              |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |